 13. Go on a Self-Guided Food Tour around Oaxaca

-If you’re on a budget like we were, check out this Oaxaca Street Food Guide, which locates the city’s best street food spots.
+If you’re a big foodie but on a budget, check out this Oaxaca Street Food Guide, which locates the city’s best street food spots.
 They even have a downloadable map to do your self-guided food tour.
 Yas!
 I’m big on linking sites that are useful and valuable to you.

 14. Stuff your Face with Artisinal Chocolate